aliascash/documentation/ContinuousIntegration.md

 #### Spectre-Builder

 One thing to speedup the build is to split these build steps into an own build job, which build or setup the build system itself.
-These job will only run, if there are changes on the build requirements or dependencies.
+This job will only run, if there are changes on the build requirements or dependencies.
 So these steps where separated into the creation of dedicated [_builder images_](https://github.com/spectrecoin/spectre-builder) for various Linux distributions, which contain all _buildtime_ dependencies.